-Recognizing Excellence, an Award Winning Government
+Recognizing Excellence, an Award Winning Government September Kennele Country Internet for the fourth of the fourt

 Over the past year, the County's departments, divisions and employees have been honored with an assortment of awards and recognitions.
 Each award is reflective of the value that the County places on the services it provides the community.
 Seminole County congratulates its award-winning staff and commends their commitment to excellence.